What is Google Gemini (formerly Bard)? Everything you need to know

 Even though ChatGPT and Google Gemini appear very similar at first glance, there are still differences:

-Automation Scheduled Actions: recurring or one-time tasks can be executed automatically Limited, no scheduled tasks
+Automation Scheduled Actions: recurring or one-off tasks can be executed automatically.
+‘Tasks’ for setting up reminders or agent-based, recurring tasks in paid subscriptions

-This report contains the latest statistics on user numbers.
-Both chatbots work on the basis of natural language processing, whereby users ask questions and the chatbots generate human-like responses.
+Both chatbots generally work on the basis of natural language processing, where users make inquiries and the AI generates human-like answers.
 The main differences between Google Gemini and ChatGPT lie in the sources from which they obtain information, as well as in their capabilities and areas of application.

-3. Previously, Gemini differed from ChatGPT primarily in its access to current internet information, while the free version of ChatGPT only used data up to 2023.
-Now, both systems can access current information, so this difference has largely been eliminated.
+2. In the past, Gemini differed from ChatGPT primarily in providing access to up-to-date Internet information, while the free version of ChatGPT only used data up to 2023.

-How can I use Google Gemini in the UK?
+How can I use Google Gemini in Germany?

 • Go to the URL gemini.google.com upon